myoffe/chat/README.md

 docker run -it chat-client start --server http://host.docker.internal:5000
 ```

+## Notes & Limitations

+Sometimes the typing prompt might be obstructed by incoming messages.
+You can just press Enter to see the prompt, or just type whatever message you want, it will be sent.

 ## TODOs

 ### Functional

 - [X] "Event loop is closed" error when finishing registration
 - [ ] Informative 'invalid credenentials' error
 - [X] Exclude user's own new messages from message fetching loop